 In our special of today we want to talk about Peruvian superfoods classified in the category of “Super Grains”, as it appears on the website of Marca Perú.

 Quinoa is a product that in recent years has gained special popularity beyond the borders of Peru for its interesting uses in cooking and its health benefits.

-Quinoa is cultivated mainly in the regions of Cusco, Puno and Arequipa.
+Quinoa is cultivated mainly in the regions of Cuzco, Puno and Arequipa.
 It is a food characterized for its high nutritional value and for possessing proteins, fiber, minerals and unsaturated fatty acids.
 Perhaps, the most characteristic of this product is that it is gluten free, therefore ideal for celiac people.

 In its use in the kitchen, quinua or quinoa can be cooked, added to salads or soups, to pasta, or even (ground) can be used in breading.

 For the Incas, kiwicha was a food highly prized for its medicinal and nutritional applications.
 Its cultivation is present in regions such as Junin, Cuzco, Arequipa, Huancavelica and Cajamarca.

 Grain flour derived from kiwicha serves to prepare breads, tortillas or muffins.
 Likewise, the stems of its plant are used to prepare infusions.

 Kiwicha is a food rich in amino acids (mainly leucine), minerals (calcium, phosphorus or iron) and vitamins B and E.

 Coming from chestnut, one of the tallest trees in the Amazon, chestnut is a fruit characterized by its dry taste and an important source of energy and health.
 Its geographical distribution includes the region of Madre de Dios.